+VAMS stands for the Vaccine Administration Management System.
 The CDC, other federal agencies, and state public health departments need real-time or near-real-time data on early mass COVID-19 vaccine administration.
 Leaders expect dose-level accountability—from the time vaccine leaves the manufacturer until unused vaccine is returned.
-Our current nationwide network of immunization information systems (IISs) cannot consistently provide real-time data, so CDC developed the Vaccine Administration Management System (VAMS) to meet this need.
+Our current nationwide network of immunization information systems (IISs) cannot consistently provide real-time data, so CDC developed VAMS to meet this need.

 Individuals must register on VAMS prior to receiving their vaccine.
 To learn more about VAMS, visit the CDC’s Frequently Asked Questions about VAMS.

-RVNAhealth currently administers the Pfizer-BioNTech and Moderna COVID-19 vaccines.
+RVNAhealth currently administers the Moderna COVID-19 vaccines, as provided by the State of CT DPH.
 Individuals cannot choose which vaccine they will receive.
-Please note that the Pfizer vaccine is available to individuals 16 years and older.
-The Moderna COVID-19 vaccine is available to individuals 18 years and older.
+Please note that the Moderna COVID-19 vaccine is available to individuals 18 years and older.

-The U.S. Food and Drug Administration (FDA) has granted Emergency Use Authorizations (EUA) for the Pfizer-BioNTech and Moderna vaccines.
-Both vaccines have been shown to be safe and effective as determined by data from the manufacturers and findings from large clinical trials.
+The U.S. Food and Drug Administration (FDA) has granted Emergency Use Authorizations (EUA) for the Moderna, Johnson & Johnson, and Pfizer-BioNTech vaccines.
+Each of these vaccines has been shown to be safe and effective as determined by data from the manufacturers and findings from large clinical trials.
 For the most up-to-date guidance, visit the CDC vaccine safety page.